GoogleCloudPlatform/pgadapter/samples/java/spring-data-jpa/README.md

 ```

 The `spanner.ddl_transaction_mode=AutocommitExplicitTransaction` addition to the above JDBC connection
-URL ensures that PGAdapter will
+URL ensures that PGAdapter will automatically commit any active transaction when it encounters a DDL
+statement, and then execute all following DDL statements as a single DDL batch.

 ## Troubleshooting